');

 What is the population of Hyde Park, NY?

-The population of Hyde Park, NY is 2,100 according to the latest Census data.
+The population of Hyde Park, NY is 2,100 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in New York.

 What is the median household income in Hyde Park?